Monday, March 27, 2017

 Black Swan by Darren Aronofsky ★★★★

-With Black Swan, a film that premiered at the Venice Film Festival in 2010, Darren Aronofsky proved himself once again as a very talented director, tackling interesting subjects, such as ambition, jealousy, identity, obsession, self-sacrifice and insanity.
+With Black Swan -a fascinating ballet drama and psychological thriller that premiered at the Venice Film Festival in 2010- the American filmmaker Darren Aronofsky has once again proven himself as a very talented director, tackling interesting topics, such as overbearing parenting, ambition, jealousy, identity, obsession, self-sacrifice and insanity.

-The screenplay is based on The Understudy, an intriguing story by the American writer Andres Heinz about the rivalry between two ambitious dancers in a New York ballet ensemble.
-The artistic director of the ensemble (played by French actor Vincent Cassel) wants to stage his own choreography of Tchaikovsky's Swan Lake and is looking for a new dancer to replace Beth (Winona Ryder) as prima ballerina.
-The young, devoted, but insecure and inhibited dancer Nina (Natalie Portman) is under pressure from her meddling mother (played by Barbara Hershey) to get the part.
-Once a ballerina herself, Nina's mother hopes to compensate for the failure of her own dancing career with the success of her daughter.
-Nina, however, faces competition from Lilly (Mila Kunis): a new, extroverted and attractive dancer, who is also prepared to go all the way to become the group's new star dancer.
+The company's artistic director and choreographer (played by the French actor Vincent Cassel) wants to stage his own version of Tchaikovsky's famous 19th century Russian ballet Swan Lake and is looking for a new female dancer to replace Beth (Winona Ryder) as prima ballerina.
+The young, devoted, but insecure and inhibited dancer Nina (Natalie Portman) is under pressure from her overbearing and meddling mother (played by Barbara Hershey) to get the part.
+Once a ballerina herself, Nina's mother hopes to compensate for the failure of her own ballet career with the future success of her dancing daughter.
+Nina, however, faces stiff competition from Lilly (Mila Kunis): a new, extroverted and attractive ballerina, who is also prepared to go all the way to become the troup's new dance star.

 Alter ego's